Rockit (instrumental): Music video

-The music video, directed by the duo of Kevin Godley and Lol Creme, featured robot-like movable sculptures (by Jim Whiting) dancing, spinning, and even walking in time to the music in a "virtual house" in London, England.
+The music video for "Rockit", directed by the duo of Kevin Godley and Lol Creme, featured robot-like movable sculptures (by Jim Whiting) dancing, spinning, and even walking in time to the music in a "virtual house" in London, England.
 The video garnered five MTV Video Music Awards in 1984, including Best Concept Video and Best Special Effects.
 Hancock himself appears, and plays keyboard, only as an image on a television receiver, which is smashed on the pavement outside the front door of the house at the end of the video.
 The video also won two Billboard Video Music Awards, one for most innovative video, and another for best art direction.

 Performances

-"Rockit" was performed at the 1985 Grammy Awards Ceremony in Los Angeles, California, in the famous synthesizer jam with contemporaries Howard Jones, Thomas Dolby, and Stevie Wonder.
+"Rockit" was performed at the 1985 Grammy Awards Ceremony in Los Angeles, California, in a synthesizer jam with contemporaries Howard Jones, Thomas Dolby, and Stevie Wonder.